 Who we are

 Ellen has served as a board member for environmental charity Global Action Plan and is a Year Here fellow.
-She is also the CEO of Dream Green, a social enterprise that helps people to become guerrilla gardeners.
-Her book Nature is a Human Right, an anthology of writing by world-leading activists, scientists and nature writers, will be out in 2022.
+She is also the founder of Dream Green, a social enterprise that empowers people to become guerrilla gardeners.
+She edited Nature is a Human Right anthology – a collection of original writing by world-leading scientists, activists, artists and more.

 Founder & Director

 "I believe that by engaging with and learning from nature we can heal the Earth, and in doing so, we heal ourselves too."

 "Contact with nature deepens one's connection to the earth, and our urgency to protect it.
 Even in the city, looking at a bush or a patch of grass has become like gazing into a treasure trove of healing and potential."

 "Growing up, I never thought of nature as an 'other'.
 Yet we live in a culture that has made it such.
 We must reignite our innate awe for the natural world, and ensure everyone is custodian to the wild and wonderful world we stand to lose."

 “I want to see green spaces accessible to everyone.
 I hope to work with communities and organisations to create good quality green spaces which fit the cultural and social needs of POC and others from diverse backgrounds.”